KrychaTech/TempleBot/README.md

 ## Hosting
 This bot already includes the keep_alive function for **FREE** Repl.it hosting, so the only thing you need to do is setup Uptimerobot and upload the files onto your repl project.
+**Update: repl.it has removed legacy hosting, as such this is no longer available.
+If you wish to run the code now, delete the webserver.py file and remove the keep_alive function from the main file.**

 ## Output of the command t!drawing
 ![drawing 1](god-drawing.png)